prandell/threejs-octane-experiment/README.md

 # Three.js Octane Experiment
-This is a simple project where I am trying to recreate my own Rocket League car in Three.js
+This is a simple project where I have used THREE.js to replicate my Rocket League Octane model.

 ## General Information